 The study illustrates the significant mental health and healthcare disparities between documented and undocumented Myanmar migrants in Thailand.
-Poor mental health is more prevalent among undocumented migrants, who also have relatively limited access to healthcare services.
+Poor mental health is more prevalent among undocumented migrants, who also have limited access to healthcare services.
 Geographic discrepancies in healthcare access exist, with Bangkok providing the highest healthcare coverage.
 The system of registering migrants to specific hospitals upon their work permit receipt hinders accessibility if they relocate.
 Challenges in accessing healthcare differ between documented and undocumented migrants, with lack of proper documentation being a major concern.
 The findings emphasise the need for regularization and better geographical healthcare coverage.
-Additional challenges, such as family planning awareness and ensuring healthcare for children, especially for undocumented migrants, further complicate the situation.
 The education of migrants' children also reveals differences in attendance based on documentation status, though a majority do attend public schools.
 Regularization of migrants and expanded healthcare coverage are key to improving these conditions.

-In a previous UNDP study, migration was found to be one of the coping mechanisms of those who lost their jobs in the ailing garment sector of Myanmar.
+In a previous UNDP study, migration was found to be one of the coping mechanisms of those who lost their jobs in the ailing garment sector of Myanmar2.
 The current survey sampled 312 post-2021 garment workers in Thailand, of which 65 percent were female and 72 percent were documented.
-Employment conditions revealed challenges for undocumented migrants, especially in Tak, including restricted movement and below-minimum wages.
+Employment conditions revealed similar challenges for undocumented migrants in this sector, especially in Tak, including restricted movement and below- minimum wages.
 Gender discrimination was prevalent, particularly among undocumented workers, with many reporting unequal pay and job termination due to pregnancy.
-Moreover, a significant lack of formal policies against such discrimination was observed, highlighting the need for improved workplace protection.
+Introduction of formal policies against such discrimination may improve workplace protection.

-The survey identifies critical challenges for migrants aiming to regularise their status in Thailand.
-A pervasive fear of deportation inhibits undocumented migrants from seeking legal status, suggesting the need for guarantees against deportation during the regularization process.
+Migrants trying to regularise their status in Thailand face some difficulties.
+A fear of possible deportation inhibits undocumented migrants from seeking legal status, suggesting a need for guarantees against deportation during the regularization process.
 The financial burden of obtaining legal documentation is another major obstacle, affecting both documented and undocumented migrants.
-A simplified and less expensive visa and work permit process is called for to reduce these barriers.
-There is also a pronounced information gap in both legal migration routes and the rights of migrants when in Thailand, emphasising the need for more accessible, clear dissemination of information in multiple languages about how to become documented.
-The survey further indicates that current legal migration options to Thailand are insufficient to meet labour demands, particularly for short-term roles outside of border regions.
+A simplified and less expensive visa and work permit process will help reduce these barriers.
+There is also an information gap in both legal migration routes and the rights of migrants when in Thailand, emphasising the need for more accessible, clear dissemination of information in multiple languages about how to become documented.
+The survey further indicates that current legal migration options to Thailand can be augmented to meet labour demands, particularly for short-term roles outside of border regions.
 Therefore, expanding these options could benefit both the Thai economy and the potential migrants.

-&lt;sup>3 A Survey of Garment Workers and Firms - UNDP MDO (undp-mdo.org)
+2 A Survey of Garment Workers and Firms - UNDP MDO (undp-mdo.org)

-These findings suggest the need for promoting regular migration, enhancing support for both documented and undocumented migrants, and fostering improved workplace conditions in Thailand with the following suggestive measures:
+These findings suggest the need for promoting regular migration, enhancing support for both documented and undocumented migrants, and fostering improved workplace conditions with the following suggestive measures by multiple stakeholders: